xtermjs/xtermjs.org/_docs/api/Terminal.md

 ### `blur`

-Remove the focus from the terminal
+Remove the focus from the terminal.

 ```javascript
 term.blur();